djfordz/djfordz.github.io/_posts/2015-06-09-after-magento-install-on-local-server-cannot-log-into-backend.md

 ```

 Would I do this on a production server? hell no...
-so what do we do for a permanent fix?

-Well, technically this shouldn't happen on a production server, however if it does, it is because you have magneto installed in a subdirectory of root (this seems to be root cause).

-So what we do?
-Comment out the lines of code as described above, login to the admin panel, goto system->configuration, Down to ->Advanced->Admin on the left-hand side of screen (at the bottom so scroll down), click 'Admin Base URL' and change Use Custom Admin URL -> Yes (enter your base URL including subdirectory) Select 'Use Custom Admin Path' -> yes, (Enter how you would like to get to admin panel..e.g. admin, backend, hireME, etc...).

-Go back to `app/code/core/Mage/Core/Model/Session/Abstract/Varien.php.` and uncomment lines previously commented..and viola...you can now login to admin...

 #####This has been a test and only a test we now return you to your regular scheduled program: Dev-Test -- Yikes!